esamattis/redux-hooks/README.md

 ## 🚀 Optimizing rendering

-That's enough for most use cases but if you want to get everything out off your hooks please read the [optimizations docs](docs/optimizing.md).
+The abobe API is enough for most use cases but if you want to get everything out off your hooks please read the [optimizations docs](docs/optimizing.md).

 ## 📚 Examples